Winter storm forces Indiana high school boys basketball game postponements

 - Evansville Mater Dei vs. Pike Central.

-- Evansville Reitz vs. Henderson County (Ky.).
+- Evansville Reitz vs. Henderson County (Ky.)

 - Fairfield vs. Eastside.